FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Invoice factoring vs freight factoring: Is there a difference?

 If you work in the trucking industry, you may have come across the terms “freight factoring” and “invoice factoring.”
-The terms are often used interchangeably, but the fact is, there are important differences between the two.
+The terms are often used interchangeably.
+The fact is, there are important differences between the two.

 In this article, we will delve into the details of invoice factoring vs freight factoring, compare their features, and explore which one may be more beneficial for your business.